FormOnce/FormOnce/README.md

 </p>

 > [!IMPORTANT]
 > Why another form builder?
 Well, there are a lot of form builders out there, and yet none of them provides a one-stop solution for all kinds of forms/surveys.
-FormOnce aims to solve this by providing a universal form builder, i.e., a single platform that gives you the ability to collect any kind of information, whether it's CSAT, registrations, polls & voting, incident reports, bookings, or just plain old lead generation.
+FormOnce aims to solve this by providing a universal form builder, i.e., a single platform that gives you the ability to collect any kind of information, whether it's CSAT, registrations, polls & voting, incident reports, bookings, testimonials or just plain old lead generation.

 <h3 id="toc">Table of contents</h3>